Mezriss/dungeonmix/CONTRIBUTING.md

 # Contributing

-## Core Principles

-- Dependencies: Do not add new dependencies.
-Pull requests that introduce pnpm install changes or modify pnpm-lock.yaml will be rejected.
-This is a strict requirement to control the dependency footprint.
-- Testing: New or modified state actions or hooks must include corresponding unit tests.
-Changes without adequate tests will not be merged.
-- Localization: All new or modified user-facing strings must be wrapped in the Lingui macro (<Trans>, t``, etc.).
-This must be explicitly noted in the pull request description.

-## Local Development

-The project uses pnpm for package management.
-A pre-commit hook is configured with Husky to run tsc, prettier, and vitest.
+Thank you for your interest in contributing to DungeonMix!
+This document focuses on code contributions.
+For non-code contributions, such as feature proposals or bug reports that aren't tied to a specific part of the codebase, feel free to create a free-form discussion in [GitHub Discussions](https://github.com/Mezriss/dungeonmix/discussions).

+## Working with the Codebase

+### Package Manager

+DungeonMix uses pnpm exclusively.
+It supports the npm API, so you can run all the usual commands by prefixing them with "p", such as `pnpm install && pnpm run dev` to get started.

+### Code Quality Tools

+DungeonMix uses the following tools to maintain codebase consistency and minimize regressions:

+- Prettier
+- TypeScript
+- ESLint
+- Vitest

-While the hook formats code automatically, configuring your IDE to format on save is highly recommended for a better development workflow.
+These tools run automatically in a pre-commit hook (via Husky) and should never be skipped.
+Consider configuring your IDE to format code with Prettier on save for a smoother workflow.

+### Commit Message Conventions

+Commit messages must follow a specific format to maintain consistency and clarity.
+The format is enforced by a pre-commit hook and uses the following structure:

+`type(scope?): message`

+- **Type**: Must be one of the following: `feat`, `fix`, `docs`, `style`, `refactor`, `perf`, `test`, `chore`, `build`, `ci`, `revert`.
+- **Scope** (optional): A brief identifier in parentheses, using alphanumeric characters and hyphens (e.g., `(ui)` or `(state-management)`).
+- **Message**: A concise description starting with a space after the colon, at least 5 characters long.

+Example: `feat(ui): add resize handles to areas`

+### Dependency Management

+We aim to keep both the app size and installation footprint as small as possible.
+New dependencies will only be added if they provide significant benefits and have no sub-dependencies.
+Reducing the number of dependencies remains an ongoing roadmap goal.

+### Localization

+DungeonMix uses Lingui for localization.
+Every user-facing string should be wrapped in the `<Trans/>` macro if it's in a component body, or the `t` macro if passed as a variable.
+If you add or modify translatable strings, follow these steps:

+1. Run `pnpm run extract` to update the translation source files (messages.po).
+2. If you speak the language, add translations (you can use Poedit or similar tools to edit locale files).
+3. Run `pnpm run compile` to update the generated messages files (messages.ts).
+4. Explicitly state what was changed or added in your pull request.

+If you don't speak the language and can't verify a machine translation, leave the strings untranslated - they will be handled separately.

+### Testing

+DungeonMix aims for high test coverage, especially in "business logic" areas like state actions and hooks.
+If you modify these parts of the codebase, update existing tests or add new ones to cover your changes.

+### Backward Compatibility

+Changes must not break existing user boards.
+A basic versioning and migration system is in place to ensure this.
+If you modify `BoardState`:

+1. Update `getInitialBoardState()` to incorporate your changes, if applicable.
+2. Bump the `VERSION` constant in `state.ts`.
+3. Add a migration function to the `migrations` array in `state.ts`.
+These functions update data from older board versions after loading from storage but before populating the board state.

 ## Reporting Bugs

-1. Search Existing Issues: Before submitting a new bug report, search the existing issues to ensure the bug has not already been reported.
+1. **Search Existing Issues**: Before submitting a new bug report, search the existing issues to ensure it hasn't already been reported.
-2. Reproduce the Issue: Confirm that the bug is reproducible with the latest version of the master branch.
+2. **Reproduce the Issue**: Confirm the bug is reproducible on the latest version of the `master` branch.
-3. Create a New Issue: If the bug is new and reproducible, create a new issue.
-Provide a concise and descriptive title.
+3. **Create a New Issue**: If it's new and reproducible, create an issue with a concise, descriptive title.
-4. Issue Body: In the body of the issue, include the following:
-   - A clear, step-by-step description of how to reproduce the bug.
+4. **Issue Body**: Include:
+   - Step-by-step reproduction instructions.
-   - A description of the expected behavior.
+   - Expected behavior.
-   - A description of the actual behavior.
+   - Actual behavior.
-   - Any relevant environment details (e.g., browser version, operating system).
+   - Relevant environment details (e.g., browser version, operating system).

-## Feature Requests

-New feature ideas and proposals should be submitted to [GitHub Discussions](https://github.com/Mezriss/dungeonmix/discussions).

 ## Pull Request Process

-1. Fork and Clone: Fork the repository and create a local clone.
+1. **Fork and Clone**: Fork the repository and clone it locally.
-2. Create a Feature Branch: Create a new branch from an up-to-date master branch.
-Name the branch descriptively (e.g., feat/area-resize-handles or fix/header-layout-bug).
+2. **Create a Feature Branch**: Branch from an up-to-date `master` branch.
+Use a descriptive name (e.g., `feat/area-resize-handles` or `fix/header-layout-bug`).
-3. Implement Changes: Make your code changes, adhering to the principles outlined above (no new dependencies, add tests, handle localization).
+3. **Implement Changes**: Make your changes, following the guidelines above (e.g., no unnecessary dependencies, add tests, handle localization).
-4. Commit Changes: Make atomic commits with clear and concise messages.
+4. **Commit Changes**: Use atomic commits with clear, concise messages that adhere to the commit message conventions.
-5. Push and Open PR: Push your feature branch to your fork and open a pull request against the original repository's master branch.
+5. **Push and Open PR**: Push your branch to your fork and open a pull request against the original repository's `master` branch.
-6. PR Description: The pull request description must be clear and provide context for the changes.
-It should link to the corresponding issue or discussion it resolves.
+6. **PR Description**: Provide a clear description with context, linking to any related issues or discussions.
-7. Review: The pull request will be reviewed.
-Address any feedback by pushing additional commits to your feature branch.
-The pull request will update automatically.
+7. **Review**: Address feedback by pushing additional commits to your branch—the PR will update automatically.